wklsh/monorepo-yarn-workspaces-nextjs/README.md

 # Getting started / Initialising a new webapp
-- In the webapp folder:
+- In the apps folder:
     - Initialise a new nextjs project with `yarn create next-app`
+- In your new webapp folder:
     - Update package.json
         - Package name (no overlapping)
         - Port used for dev (no overlapping)
-        - Replace script commands with the ones from the example folder
+        - Replace script commands with the ones in the example folder
     - Replace next's starter next.config.js with the one in the example
-    - Install next-images with `yarn add next-images`
+    - Install NEXT-IMAGES with `yarn add next-images`
     - Install next-transpile-modules with `yarn add next-transpile-modules`
     - Install workspace-tools for yarn workspaces commands with `yarn plugin import workspace-tools`
-    - Remove example webapp from the folder
+    - **Remove example webapp from the apps folder**

 # Run commands
 There is no need for script commands in the root folder, as everything is ran with Yarn Workspaces.
-As we will be using `yarn workspaces` for our run commands, ensure that your global yarn is > v2.
+Since we will be using `yarn workspaces` for our run commands, ensure that your global yarn is > v2.

-Running dev environment:
+Running dev environment - port is tied to what you specified in your webapp's package.json:

 `yarn workspaces foreach run dev`

-For Prod:
+For Prod — build assets will be pushed into `build-dist`:

 `yarn workspaces foreach run build`

-Building static export:
+Building static export — build assets will be pushed into `build-static`:

 `yarn workspaces foreach run export`